Meet our Before & After Fiddle Leaf Fig 2018 Photo Contest winner, Alison Pelland! She’s got some great fiddle leaf fig care tips to share with us.

-I asked Alison about her secrets for growing gorgeous fiddle leaf figs, and she gave me a rundown of her complete care routine.
+I asked Alison about her fiddle leaf fig care tips for growing gorgeous fiddle leaf figs, and she gave me a rundown of her complete care routine.

 Claire Akin: I understand you’re a professional plant caretaker!
 How did you get into that career?

-The company I work for maintain indoor and outdoor plants for several commercial properties.
+The company I work for maintains indoor and outdoor plants for several commercial properties.

-My older brother had worked for company for year when it was one of the biggest landscaping companies in the state.
-Once they downsized, he asked if I needed a job and I’ve been there for fifteen years and counting!
+My older brother had worked for the company when it was one of the biggest landscaping companies in the state.
+Once they downsized, he asked if I needed a job, and I’ve been there for 15 years and counting!
 It’s definitely a one-of-a-kind job.
 It’s the perfect career!

 Claire Akin: What’s your secret weapon when it comes to growing fiddle leaf figs?

 Alison: Light!
-The direct sunlight or light from grow lights (if your plant is acclimated) the better.
+The more direct sunlight or light from grow lights (if your plant is acclimated), the better.
 They are full sun trees in their natural habitat, so I do whatever I can to replicate that.
 This is an important fiddle leaf fig care tips.

 Claire Akin: Where do you think most people go wrong with their fiddle leaf figs?

-Alison: Most people have a fear of over watering, so they tend to under water.
+Alison: Most people have a fear of over-watering, so they tend to under-water.
 Big mistake!
 They love water.
-With the correct substrate pot with good drainage, it’s nearly impossible to get root rot.
+With the correct substrate and a pot with good drainage, it’s nearly impossible to get root rot.
 Fiddle leaf figs want to stay slightly moist, but not soaked.